pengxy/SQuAD2_Analysis/README.md

 ## Related Papers
 You can download the related papers with the following links.
+I only listed the papers that are specificly designed for SQuAD 2.0 task.

 > 1. (Rajpurkar and Jia et al., 2018) Know What You Don’t Know: Unanswerable Questions for SQuAD
 <br/>http://aclweb.org/anthology/P18-2124